danbanwo/wanderly/README.md

 Currently on another one of your adventures?
 No worries!
 With Wanderly, you can add destinations on the fly, and begin to collect memories as you go.

 ####Overview of All Wanderspots
-In Wanderly, a Wanderspot is a term given to an establishment, point of interest, or anything in between a user visits while on an adventure.
+In Wanderly, a Wanderspot is a term given to an establishment, point of interest (POI), or anything in between a user visits while on an adventure.
 All Wanderspots are contained within an itinerary, and are represented as Markers on the map.
 Clicking on a destination will instantly populate a list of Wanderspots visited during the clicked adventure.

-####New Wanderspots
+####New Wanderspot
 Similar to the ease of creating a new destination, creating a new Wanderspot is a breeze!
 Just Click on the add button while on a trip, and your new Wanderspot pops up on your list of Wanderspots instantly.
+You can add the name of the spot visited, amount spent, a brief description of what you did, and even upload a memorable photo.

+###The Future of Wanderly
+We absolutely believe this is a cool way to share experiences while helping others plan budget-conscious trips of their own.
+To further flesh out the vision we have for Wanderly, we'll be looking to build the following features as soon as possible:
+* Budget
+* Album for each destination
+* Search functionality filterable by destinations(country, city, states)/POI etc
+* Community of friends
+* Itinerary ranking system